 All research articles, and most other article types, published in SpringerOpen journals undergo thorough peer review.
 This usually involves review by two independent peer reviewers.
 Individual journals may differ in their peer review processes; for example, some journals operate an open and others a closed peer review system.
 For an individual journal’s peer review policy, please see the journal's 'About' page.

 Peer review policy

 All submissions to SpringerOpen journals are assessed by an Editor, who will decide whether they are suitable for peer review.
 Where an Editor is on the author list or has any other competing interest regarding a specific manuscript, another member of the Editorial Board will be assigned to assume responsibility for overseeing peer review.
-Submissions felt to be suitable for consideration will be sent for peer review by appropriate independent experts.
+Submissions felt to be suitable for consideration will be sent for peer review by appropriate independent experts identified by the Handling Editor.
 Editors will make a decision based on the reviewers’ reports and authors are sent these reports along with the editorial decision on their manuscript.
 Authors should note that even in light of one positive report, concerns raised by another reviewer may fundamentally undermine the study and result in the manuscript being rejected.

 Open peer review